NaGrubie/API_REGON/README.md

 This table shows the report types for natural persons (F) and their local units (LF).
 Each report serves a specific purpose such as getting general information, specific activity data, or PKD codes.

-## Current Limitations and Roadmap

-**DISCLAIMER:** This tool currently only supports the "DanePobierzPelnyRaport" method for retrieving full entity reports.
-The "DaneSzukajPodmioty" method for searching entities will be added in a future update.

-The current implementation focuses on retrieving detailed reports for entities when you already know their REGON numbers.
-Entity search functionality is planned for an upcoming release.
+## Complete API Functionality
+This tool now supports both major methods of the REGON API:
+1. **DaneSzukajPodmioty** - For searching and retrieving basic entity information
+2. **DanePobierzPelnyRaport** - For retrieving detailed reports for entities

 ## Troubleshooting
 - The script includes extensive error handling to deal with API response parsing issues